johngodley/redirection/readme.txt

 == Changelog ==

 A x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
 A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

+= 5.5.0 =
+* Multiple 'URL and WP page type' redirects will now work
+* Translations now use WP core

 = 5.4.2 - 27th January 2024 =
 * Remove Geo IP option (it may return)